dcpetty/mit-app-inventor/MapLongPress/index.md

 ## About this app

 The `MapLongPress ` app demonstrates using `Map1.LongPressAtPoint` to add latitude and longitude values to `TinyDB1` each time the map is long-pressed.

-Further functionality can be added after the locations are collected.
+Further functionality can be added after the locations are collected &mdash; for example, as shown in this [tutorial video](https://youtu.be/tSWKmOAH75o).

 ## Code